haskelladdict/sconcho/sconcho/doc/manual.rst

 * Shift + right mouse clicking adjacent to the left/right or top/bottom
   edge of the pattern grid will select/unselect all cells in the adjacent row or column based on each grid cell's previous state.
-If there is an active knitting symbol it will be placed into the selection.
+If there is an active knitting symbol it will be placed into the selection if it fits.

+What happens after you select grid cells depends on if you currently have an active knitting symbol selected or not.
+Without an active knitting symbol cells will turn gray and a knitting symbol will be inserted into all currently selected cells once you pick one (assuming the symbol or multiples of it fit properly into the selection).
-Selected cells will turn gray if there is no knitting symbol active otherwise the active knitting symbol will be inserted if it fits into the selection (e.g. a three stitch cable can not be added to a single selected cell, a multiple of three adjacent cells would have to be selected).
-Clicking on (or otherwise selecting) currently selected cells will un-select them again.
-If you first select a number of cells without an active symbol and then select one, sconcho will try to immediately place the active knitting symbol.
+If you already have an active knitting symbol selected it will be inserted immediately into your selection if it fits (e.g. a three stitch cable can not be added to a single selected cell; a multiple of three adjacent cells would have to be selected).
+Clicking on (or otherwise picking) already selected cells will un-select them again.
+You can deselect all currently selected cells by going to **Tools -> Deselect All**.

-Active symbols can be selected by choosing from the list of available symbols on the right a category and associated symbol.
+The currently active knitting symbol can be selected from the list of available categories and symbols on the right.
 The currently active symbol (including its background color) is shown in the *Active Symbol Tool* above the canvas on the left.
 If no symbol is selected, the *Active Symbol Tool* displays **No Active Symbol**.

-Finally, you can select all patter grid cells of a certain color or type in one swoop by right mouse clicking on a cell with the desired color/symbol and then choosing the proper option in the selector menu.
+To simplify replacing or changing existing symbols on your chart you can select all pattern grid cells of a certain color or containing a certain symbol in one swoop by right mouse clicking on a cell with the desired color/symbol and then choosing the proper option in the selector menu.

 Copy and Pasting a Selection